library / Web Hosting Articles / HTML articles

 Copy the following code into the body of your document and then we will go through what each tag is doing:

-<table> <tr> <td>Row 1, cell 1</td> <td>Row 1, cell 2</td> <td>Row 1, cell 3</td> </tr> <tr> <td>Row 2, cell 1</td> <td>Row 2, cell 2</td> <td>Row 2, cell 3</td> </tr> <tr> <td>Row 3, cell 1</td> <td>Row 3, cell 2</td> <td>Row 3, cell 3</td> </tr> <tr> <td>Row 4, cell 1</td> <td>Row 4, cell 2</td> <td>Row 4, cell 3</td> </tr> </table>
+<table> <tr> <td>Row 1, cell 1</td> <td>Row 1, cell 2</td> <td>Row 1, cell 3</td> </tr> <tr> <td>Row 2, cell 1</td> <td>Row 2, cell 2</td> <td>Row 2, cell 3</td> </tr> <tr> <td>Row 3, cell 1</td> <td>Row 3, cell 2</td> <td>Row 3, cell 3</td> </tr> <tr> <td>Row 4, cell 1</td> <td>Row 4, cell 2</td> <td>Row 4, cell 3</td> </tr> </table> The table element defines the table.

 The tr element defines a table row.